-Cloud computing is using the Internet to deliver hardware and software services instead of keeping physical hardware and software at your office.
-Many small businesses are migrating to the cloud and experiencing benefits that were never before possible, which is why today, 37 percent of U.S. small businesses have fully adapted to cloud computing, with experts predicting those numbers to double by 2020.
+Cloud computing uses the Internet to deliver hardware and software services instead of keeping physical hardware and software at your office.
+As a result, many small businesses are migrating to the cloud and experiencing benefits that were never before possible.
+Today, 37 percent of U.S. small businesses have fully adapted to cloud computing, with experts predicting those numbers to double.

 The cloud is redefining the way small businesses do business.
 To learn more about why your business should use the cloud, check out this slideshow from Maryland Computer Service.

-Small businesses face a number of unique challenges not felt by their larger competitors.
+Small businesses face several unique challenges not felt by their larger competitors.
 But when it comes to computing, cloud services have helped level the playing field.
-With nearly 40 percent of SMBs currently embracing cloud technology, and experts predicting those numbers to double by 2020, there’s never been a better time to make the move.
-In case you need more reasons to move your small business to the cloud, the following slides present nine of the best.
+With nearly 40 percent of SMBs currently embracing cloud technology, and experts predicting those numbers to double, there’s never been a better time to make a move.
+If you need more reasons to move your small business to the cloud, the following slides present nine of the best.

-- AUTOMATIC UPDATES In addition to taking care of management and maintenance of the IT infrastructure, software updates and renewals are included in your cloud subscription and handled by the vendor.
-This means your system will always be up to date, with cutting-edge technology, including security patches and upgrades.
+- AUTOMATIC UPDATES In addition to managing and maintaining the IT infrastructure, software updates and renewals are included in your cloud subscription and handled by the vendor.
+This means your system will always be up to date with cutting-edge technology, including security patches and upgrades.

-- BANDWIDTH FLEXIBILITY Companies with changing or growing demands will appreciate the flexibility of cloud computing, easily scalable to meet increasing or decreasing bandwidth demands.
+- BANDWIDTH FLEXIBILITY Companies with changing or growing demands will appreciate the flexibility of cloud computing, which is easily scalable to meet increasing or decreasing bandwidth demands.

-- DATA RECOVERY Cloud-based recovery and backup solutions can help your business get back on its feet quickly and easily in the event of a disaster, relieving your organization from dealing with the complexities associated with disaster recovery management.
+- DATA RECOVERY Cloud-based recovery and backup solutions can help your business get back on its feet quickly and easily in a disaster, relieving your organization from dealing with the complexities associated with disaster recovery management.

 - FREEDOM With cloud computing, employees can work from virtually anywhere with an Internet connection, enhancing productivity.
-With the prevalence of mobile app solutions, users are not restricted by device, increasing flexibility and freedom even further.
+Furthermore, with the prevalence of mobile app solutions, users are not restricted by device, increasing flexibility and freedom even further.

 - SECURITY Lost or stolen devices are a financial hit, but the information they contain is much more valuable.
-Thanks to cloud computing, you no longer need to sacrifice security for mobility, with solutions designed to enhance your defense system, due to the stringent ISO security standards that cloud providers are held to.
-Regular security audits, updates, encryption and security certificates, and remote data wiping heighten security even further.
+Thanks to cloud computing, you no longer need to sacrifice security for mobility, with solutions designed to enhance your defense system due to the stringent ISO security standards that cloud providers are held to.
+In addition, regular security audits, updates, encryption and security certificates, and remote data wiping heighten security further.

-- COMPETITIVE EDGE The pay-as-you-go model of cloud computing means SMBs no longer need to pay big money to access the same IT infrastructure as their larger competitors.
-Cloud business applications provide the tools and computing power needed to remain competitive in today’s marketplace, with a reduced risk factor, which allows SMBs to act much faster than bigger, more established firms.
+- COMPETITIVE EDGE The pay-as-you-go cloud computing model means SMBs no longer need to pay big money to access the same IT infrastructure as their larger competitors.
+Instead, cloud business applications provide the tools and computing power required to remain competitive in today’s marketplace, with a reduced risk factor, allowing SMBs to act much faster than bigger, more established firms.